PROJECT OVERVIEW

 KPIs

-Metrics show that users are actively engaging with the product and smoothly completing workflows.
+Metrics show that users (security guards) are actively engaging with the product and smoothly completing workflows.
 Additionally, reports indicate a reduction in trespassing incidents in properties where this technology is implemented.

 incident reduction rate